Correct lubrication is critical to bearing performance.

-We stock many lubricants but for more information on our standard oils and greases, please see our Lubricant Tables
+For more information on our standard oils and greases, please see our LUBRICANT TABLES

 Mineral or synthetic based lubricants are the most commonly used and are designed for general and high speed use.
 Finely filtered versions are used for low noise applications.
 There are versions that are water resistant, offer low or high temperature capabilities.

 Silicon lubricants have wide temperature ranges and change viscosity less with temperature.
-They also have good water-
+They also have good water-resistance and are safe to use with most plastics.
+They are not suitable for high loads and speeds.

 Dry lubricants are often specified where standard lubricants may cause contamination such as vacuum environments.
 Dry coatings such as molybdenum disulphide or tungsten disulphide are often burnished on to the balls and raceways of bearings to give smooth operation and higher running speeds than unlubricated bearings.
 These coatings are also resistant to water and dilute acids.